Martina-Culikova/english-for-designers/storytelling.md

 Human identity is now conditioned not only by the physical environment, but also by the virtual sphere, which we have incorporated once, and seemingly forever, into our everyday lives over the last 20 years.

 In the digital age, humanity is undergoing a profound transformation.
 Our minds, shaped by constant interaction with electronics, are undergoing fundamental changes.
 Those who have grown up surrounded by technology are no longer merely Homo Sapiens; according to American artist and visionary Grimes, we can refer to a new type of human, Homo Techno.
 This evolution marks a significant shift in our species, where the fusion of biology and technology blurs the lines between human and machine.
-While past technological advancements have undoubtedly shaped us, it is the integration of computers that truly defines Homo Techno.
-Through brain augmentation, our cognitive capacities are enhanced, leading us into a state of accelerated evolution.
+While past technological advancements have already influenced the way we function, it is the integration of computers that truly defines Homo Techno.
+Brain augmentation is boosting our mental abilities, leading us to a new state of evolution.
 Are we still Homo Sapiens, bound by the limitations of biology, or have we transcended into Homo Techno, beings whose essence is intertwined with technology?
 This question forces us to reconsider our identity and the trajectory of our species as we navigate to the frontier of human-machine integration.

 French philosopher Bruno Latour addressed the question of the intersection of the sphere of nature with the sphere of technology and culture, deconstructing the boundary between them.
 According to Godfrey Reggio, the American director of symbolistic, socially orientated films, it is impossible to separate the two spheres as well.
 According to him, we live not with technology, but in technology.
+Technology became an environment.
-Are we approaching the predictions of Aldous Huxley's anti-utopian novel?
+Are we approaching the predictions of some anti-utopian novel?
 This phenomenon confirms also the global statistical data platform, Statista, which found out that during the last year, 2023, an average human spent 6 hours and 40 minutes a day online.
 That fact represents almost half of a person's waking hours during the day, which, in broader terms, points towards spending half of one's life online.